 If the introductory offer is a heavily-discounted case (or six-pack) of wine, I’d say the introductory offer is only worth it if you like the wine.
 In many cases the wine clubs cherry-pick the selection for those introductory cases to encourage a second shipment which might be sub-standard.

-I do not think bonus gifts are ever a worthwhile introductory offer — the freebies are always cheaper and inferior products whether they’re wine or wine accessories.
+I do not think bonus gifts are ever a worthwhile introductory offer — the freebies are almost always cheaper and inferior products whether they’re wine or wine accessories.

 Does free shipping matter?